null-p4n/BlueDucky/README.md

 Acknowledgments
 ---------------

-Based on the original keystroke-injection-android-linux project with significant enhancements and new features.
+Based on the original https://github.com/marcnewlin/hi_my_name_is_keyboard and https://github.com/pentestfunctions/BlueDucky/ project with significant enhancements and new features.

 Disclaimer
 ----------